This Monster Wants to Eat Me

-This Monster Wants to Eat Me (私を喰べたい、ひとでなし, Watashi o Tabetai, Hito de Nashi) is a Japanese yuri manga series written and illustrated by Sai Naekawa.
-It has been serialized in ASCII Media Works' Dengeki Maoh magazine since August 2020, and is licensed in English by Yen Press.
-The series follows Hinako, a regular girl, and Shiori, a mermaid who wishes to one day eat her.
-An anime television series adaptation produced by Studio Lings premiered in October 2025.
+This Monster Wants to Eat Me (私を喰べたい、ひとでなし, Watashi o Tabetai, Hito de Nashi) (Note: also known as Watatabe (わたたべ) for short) is a Japanese manga series written and illustrated by Sai Naekawa.
+It has been serialized in ASCII Media Works' Dengeki Maoh magazine since August 2020, with its chapters collected in twelve tankōbon volumes.
+The story follows Hinako, a girl who wishes to die after her family's death, and Shiori, a mermaid who promises to fulfill Hinako's desire by eating her, but only when Hinako is at her happiest moment.

+An anime television series adaptation directed by Yūsuke Suzuki and produced by Studio Lings aired from October to December 2025.
+Suzuki became interested in the series for its themes of life and death as well as Hinako's unique personality.
+Together with the studio's producers, he focused on having the series carefully portray character emotions.
+The production involved recording four pieces of theme music and animating water in detail, along with close collaboration with Naekawa.

+The story's themes of relationship dynamics and depression were widely discussed by critics, with several opining that the latter was realistically depicted.
+In addition, the story's treatment of LGBTQ themes was the subject of extensive and mostly positive commentary.
+The manga was well received, with praise for its characters, emotional atmosphere, and artwork.
+The anime adaptation garnered positive reviews for its narrative, while its production value received mixed-to-positive assessments.

 Synopsis

-Since losing her family in an accident, Hinako has had a vague wish to die, though she feels that she cannot go through with it herself.
-One day, she meets a mermaid named Shiori, who tells Hinako that her flesh and blood are especially delicious to yōkai; Shiori is one of them.
-Wanting to eat Hinako herself, Shiori promises to protect her from other yōkai who also want to eat Hinako until she is at her most delicious, and that is when Shiori will eat her.
-Due to her feelings regarding the accident, Hinako accepts this fate.
+Ever since losing her family in an accident, Hinako has had a vague wish to die, but cannot go through with it herself.
+One day, she meets a mermaid named Shiori, who tells Hinako that her flesh and blood are especially delicious to yōkai, and that Shiori is one of them.

+Shiori promises to protect her from other yōkai who want to eat Hinako so that Shiori can devour Hinako when she is at her most delicious point.
+Hinako happily accepts this fate.
+However, as Hinako finds out more about Shiori's past, she realizes that Shiori may actually be trying to save her.